ASAP-CRN/verily-workbench-learning-lab/docs/index.md

   <img src="images/ASAP-CRN_logo.png" alt="ASAP-CRN Logo" height="55">
 </p>

-# Verily Workbench Learning Lab
+# ASAP CRN Learning Lab

-Welcome to the **Verily Workbench Learning Lab**, a resource for working with **ASAP CRN (Aligning Science Across Parkinson’s Collaborative Research Network)** data.
+Welcome to the **ASAP CRN Learning Lab**, a resource for working with **ASAP CRN (Aligning Science Across Parkinson’s Collaborative Research Network)** data on Verily Workbench.

 This site offers a **progressive, modular learning path**: start at the beginning for a full onboarding experience, or dive directly into the sections most relevant to your work.